-I am persuaded of two particulars; the one that His Majesty has conceived the idea and the hope of becoming a great man, by making himself wholly and purely German, and by hectoring French superiority; the other, that he is already in his heart determined to resign business to a principal minister.
-He has not perhaps yet owned the fact to himself; but at least he is inwardly convinced it must be so.
-In this case his last resource will be to call in the aid of the Duke of Brunswick, or of my uncle.
+I am persuaded of two particulars; the one, that His Majesty has conceived the idea and the hope of becoming a great man, by making himself wholly and purely German, and by hectoring French superiority; the other, that he is already in his heart determined to resign business to a principal Minister.

-The first of these plans is the work and the masterpiece of Count Hertzberg.
-He has said, and justly said: "There is only one mode of acquiring reputation; which is to impart an impulse to your nation, that under your reign a new kind of glory may take date.
-This impulse you can only give by acting determinately.
-What can you ever effect as the partisan of France?
-You whose name we have forgotten, for having the spirit to disobey an arbitrary mandate; and drummers for hours they remained, to their disgrace, as was intended; but to the disgrace of himself, in reality, and of the nation that will suffer such tyrants, petty as the instance was, to exist.
+^{}The late despot made drummers of M. Mara (the husband of the celebrated singer) and another musician, whose name we have forgotten, for having the spirit to disobey an arbitrary mandate; and drummers for hours they remained, to their disgrace, as was intended; but to the disgrace of himself, in reality, and of the nation that will suffer such tyrants, petty as the instance was, to exist.